LaravelDaily/laravel-tips/README.md

 Auth::routes(); // no parameters
 ```

-But you can provide parameters to enable o disable certain routes:
+But you can provide parameters to enable or disable certain routes:

 ```php
 Auth::routes([